Macroscopic Matter Wave Quantum Tunnelling: INTRODUCTION

-Quantum tunneling, as a non-equilibrium process, is one of the most interesting problem among modern quantum physics.
-It involves in diverse phenomena of nature, such as alpha decay of nucleus \cite{Holstein:1996il}, quantum cosmology \cite{PhysRevD.15.2929}, tunneling in Josephson's junction \cite{JOSEPHSON:1962vk}, and biology \cite{AWSCHALOM:1992dl,Collini:2010fy}.
-However, with the realization of Bose-Einstein condensate (BEC), the macroscopic quantum tunneling (MQT) is now experimentally feasible, such as the Josephson effects in a single BEC Josephson junction\cite{Levy:2007ch, Albiez:2005kw}, Landau-Zener tunneling \cite{Anderson:1998uf, Morsch:2001dx}.
-The interaction-assisted tunneling of single- and multi-particle has been studied experimentally \cite{Serwane:2011cv, Potnis:2017dv, Zhao:2017kf} by the escape rate of individual atom in the trap.
-Such experiments have provided an unique platform to perform many-body physics experiments \cite{Bloch:2008ch} with isolated environment, controllable potential and inter-atomic interactions.
+Quantum tunnelling, as a non-equilibrium process, is one of the most interesting problem in modern quantum physics.
+It has been investigated in microscopic systems such as the alpha decay of nucleus\cite{Holstein:1996il}, in quantum cosmology\cite{PhysRevD.15.2929}, tunnelling in Josephson's junction\cite{JOSEPHSON:1962vk}, and in biology\cite{AWSCHALOM:1992dl,Collini:2010fy}.
+Recently, the development of ultrafast laser allows the attosecond angular streaking and attoclock techniques to investigate the temporal momentum distributions of electron, based on the tunnelling ionization\cite{Eckle:2008eu,Pfeiffer:2011kl,Walt:2017hn,Kubel:2019ik,Sainadh:2019jw,Wu:2019fu}.
+However, quantum tunnelling has no counterpart in classical physics and its process remains mysterious.
+Particularly, the controversial tunnelling time problem is still unresolved\cite{Sainadh:2019jw,Torlina:2015dl,Ni:2016hq,Sokolovski:2018gx}.
+Thanks to the realization of Bose-Einstein condensate (BEC), the macroscopic quantum tunnelling (MQT) is now experimentally feasible.
+The interaction-assisted tunnelling of single and multi-particle has been studied experimentally\cite{Anderson:1998uf,Serwane:2011cv} and theoretically\cite{Lode:2012kr}.
+The tunnelling efficiency of BEC in an accelerating\cite{Lignier2007} or shaking\cite{Tayebirad:2010} periodic potential well has also been studied in momentum space.
+Such experiments have provided an unique approach to perform many-body physics experiments\cite{Bloch:2008ch} in an isolated environment, using controllable potential and inter-atomic interactions\cite{Potnis:2017dv}.
+Furthermore, to study the time evolution of the tunnelling process, the condensate, degenerate as a single macroscopic wave function and directly observable in spatial and temporal scales, is an excellent platform to study such non-equilibrium dynamics\cite{Lode:2012kr,Alcala:2017jj}.
+The laser cooled atomic BEC with tunability of the relevant parameters, such as the barrier height, the kinetic energy and the number of atoms in the tunnelling process, is advantageous for experimental realization.